bpaquet/node-logstash/Readme.markdown

 ---

 * Install NodeJS, version > 0.8.
-* Install zmq dev libraries : `apt-get install libzmq1`.
+* Install zmq dev libraries: `apt-get install libzmq1`.
 This is required to build the [node zeromq module](https://github.com/JustinTulloss/zeromq.node).
-* Install node-logstash : `npm install node-logstash`
+* Install node-logstash: `npm install node-logstash`

-The executable is in ``node_modules/node-logstash/bin/node-logstash-agent`` Configuration
+The executable is in ``node_modules/node-logstash/bin/node-logstash-agent``

+You have scripts in ``dists`` folder to build packages.
+Actually, only debian is supported.

+Configuration
 ---

 Configuration is done by url.
 A plugin is instanciated by an url.
-Example : ``input://file:///tmp/toto.log``.
+Example: ``input://file:///tmp/toto.log``.
 This url instanciate an input file plugin which monitor the file ``/tmp/toto.log`.

-The urls can be specified :
+The urls can be specified:

 * directly on the command line
 * in a file (use the ``--config-file`` switch)
 * in all files in a directory (use the ``--config-directory`` switch)

-Others params :
+Others params:

 * ``--log_level`` to change the log level (emergency, alert, critical, error, warning, notice, info, debug)
 * ``--patterns_directories`` to add some directories (separated by ,), for loading config for regex plugin